How to Clean a Wooden Cutting Board | F.N. Sharp

 Oiling wooden cutting board with conditioning oil

-Regular oiling will help maintain the surface of your wooden cutting board and prevent it from drying out and splitting.
-How often you oil your board really depends on how often you use it.
 If you use your wooden cutting board on an almost-daily basis, then you’ll need to oil it about once a month.
 If you only use your board every so often, you may only need to oil it once or twice a year.
 The best thing to do is keep your eye on it and watch for the wood to start lightening in color.
 This means it’s drying out and needs oil.

 Here are a few important things to keep in mind when oiling a wooden cutting board: